 Occupy can have an impact on politics in this election, but they can do it best by confronting the system and exposing it.
 As groups did when the GOP primary season began, people should continue to protest outside 2012 Election events.
 At debates there should be groups confronting both Obama and Romney.
 Occupy should be aggressively pushing Obama to address issues he is often unwilling to openly address like corporate personhood and cracking down on corporate crime and corporate welfare.

-The movement should be calling for changes to the winner-take-all system of elections by advocating for meaningful electoral reform, like majority elections, changes to ballot access laws or instant run-off voting, etc. They should be pushing for open debates in elections, where candidates from all parties are allowed to participate and are not shut out by Democratic and Republican party machines.
+The movement should be calling for changes to the winner-take-all system of elections by advocating for meaningful electoral reform, like majority elections or instant run-off voting, etc. They should be pushing for open debates in elections, where candidates from all parties are allowed to participate and are not shut out by Democratic and Republican party machines.
 And, they should be consistently pointing to how campaign finance reform would make elections more democratic.

 In conclusion, the late great historian Howard Zinn wrote in an op-ed in 2008—the same year that Barack Obama was running for president—that Americans “need to free” their selves “from the election madness engulfing the entire society, including the left.”
 He said people should be “taking direct action against the obstacles to life, liberty, and the pursuit of happiness.”